Step 1: Apply for Admission

 In your letter of congratulations from NMSU Grants, you will be assigned an identification number that is referred to as your Aggie ID.
 Once you have this number you can create your NMSU account and email address.

 - On the left side of the screen click on the New User?
 Create an account badge.

 - Enter your identification number, your date of birth, then press the Submit button.

 - Next you’ll be asked to enter a username of your own choosing, as well as your unique password.

 - This username will become your NMSU email address, as in firstname.lastname@example.org.

 - Once you’ve created your username, you won’t have to do it again.
 However, you will be required to change your password every 120 days.

 - Advisors are available in Student Services, Martinez Hall, on a Walk-in basis.
 You may call ahead if you need an appointment.
 Call 505.287.6678 and request to speak with an available advisor.

 - The earlier you prepare for the semester, the more time you will have when you meet with an advisor.
 During the months of August and January, we are very busy and you may need to be seen for a briefer time.

-- Once you have your Compass Math and English scores, you are ready for academic advising.
+- Once you have your Accuplacer Math and English scores, you are ready for academic advising.
 Advisors will speak with you about your academic and career goals, your availability for classes, and how to best succeed in college.
 Early preparation is very important.